Lyra: A Benchmark for Turducken-Style Code Generation: Dataset Construction

 \subsection{Data Sampling Check}

 We randomly selected 100 examples from the dataset each time for checking.
-We further iteratively improved the rules of the quality checker by analyzing errors from the sampling data.
-Until there were no obvious problems with the next random sample of data, we terminated the iterative checking process.
+We further iteratively improved the rules of the quality checker by analyzing errors from the sampled data.
+Until there were no obvious problems with the next random sample of data, we terminated the iterative process.